Paris to Naples by train: Frecciarossa arrived at Milan Centrale. General information for train travel in Europe Trains from Paris to other cities |

 Step 1, book the train from Naples Centrale to Turin Porta Susa at www.italiarail.com (easy to use, recognises English-language place names, they'll refund the 3.50 booking fee if you email seat61@italiarail.com afterwards) or the Trenitalia website www.trenitalia.com (in , you'll need to use Italian place names).
 It's ticketless, you simply print out your booking reference or show it on your phone.

 Step 2, book the TGV from Turin to Paris at the French Railways website www.sncf-connect.com.
-You print your own tickets or can show a mobile ticket on your phone.
+You print your own tickets or can show it on your phone.

 Option 3, Naples to Paris in a day via Switzerland